Spring Profiles and @Profile

 In this tutorial, we’ll focus on introducing Profiles in Spring.

-Profiles are a core feature of the framework — allowing us to map our beans to different profiles — for example, dev
+Profiles are a core feature of the framework — allowing us to map our beans to different profiles — for example, dev, test, and prod.

 We can then activate different profiles in different environments to bootstrap only the beans we need.